How to Reduce Employee Turnover: 8 Tactics to Try

 Don’t wait until a candidate is hired before you work on reducing turnover possibilities.
 Instead, start before—well before—a new employee’s first day, during the pre-hire stage.

-Here are four ways to reduce employee turnover during this stage:
+Here are four tactics for how to reduce employee turnover during this stage:

 - Check in—regularly– on your company’s culture.
 Ah, organizational culture.
 Another hot topic in HR strategy.
 And rightly so.
 Studies have shown that a positive, supportive work environment directly impacts retention and performance among employees—for the better.
 Although culture is often specific to different industries and employers, you should consider supervisory styles, interpersonal relationships, work-life balance, and training and development, when looking at culture.

 - Stay competitive with a benefits package that matters.
-Let’s face it.
-The global pandemic has impacted what employees value, including what’s offered through their workplace benefits packages.
+What employees value continues to evolve, including what’s offered through their workplace benefits packages.
 Although you can still attract top talent with traditional benefits, such as retirement and health plans, you’ll find yourself behind the eight ball if you don’t offer more.
 According to a recent PwC survey, one-third of employees surveyed said they value non-traditional benefits such as paid time off to volunteer, flexible work options, and bolstered mental health benefits.

 - Refine your job postings.
 When was the last time you reviewed your job postings?
-This may be a good time to review and rewrite.
+If you’re looking for ways to reduce employee turnover, this may be a good time to review and rewrite.
 When creating these postings, you want to express your culture and values while giving the job candidate transparent information about what the job requires and what you expect.
 Do away with platitudes and focus on the reality of the position.
 Also, make sure your job descriptions contain gender-neutral language, or else you might risk turning off top-tiered candidates before they even apply.

 - Use pre-hire assessments to identify quality candidates.
-Pre-hire assessments play right into hiring intelligently.
+Pre-hire assessments play right into hiring intelligently to reduce turnover.
 For example, with Cangrade’s AI-powered pre-assessment tool you can predict candidate success up to 10x more accurately than any other method.
-By incorporating proven pre-hire assessments into your recruitment platforms, you can identify job applicants who not only have the skills for the position, but are more likely to stay with your company, helping you reduce turnover in your pre-hire phase.
+By incorporating proven pre-hire assessments into your recruitment platforms, you can identify job applicants who not only have the skills for the position but are more likely to stay with your company, helping you reduce turnover in your pre-hire phase.

 How to Reduce Employee Turnover Post-Hire